-HOSPITALITY BUSINESS School of Hospitality Business The Eli Broad College of Business and The Eli Broad Graduate School of Management 100 Introduction to Hospitality Business Fall, Spring.
-2(2-0) R: Open only to freshmen or sophomores.
-Open to juniors or seniors in the Hospitality Business major.
-SA: HRI 200, HB 200 HB Sectors, segments and disciplines of the hospitality and tourism industries.
+HOSPITALITY BUSINESS HB School of Hospitality Business The Eli Broad College of Business and The Eli Broad Graduate School of Management 100 Introduction to Hospitality Business Fall, Spring.
+2(2-0) SA: HB 200 Sectors, segments and disciplines of the hospitality and tourism industries.
 Impact of travel and tourism.
 Hospitality trends.
 Overview of accounting, marketing, and sales.
 105 Service Management Principles Fall, Spring.
 2(2-0) RB: HB 100 R: Open to freshmen or sophomores.
 Open only to juniors or seniors in the Hospitality Business major.
 Concept of service organizations.
 Key issues in delivering and managing services.
 Service intangibility.
 Needs, expectations, habituation and customer satisfaction.
 Prepurchase and postpurchase behaviors 201 Hospitality Business Professional Development I Fall, Spring.
-1(1-0) P: HB 100 RB: Comple-tion of Level I internship.
-R: Open only to Hospitality Business majors.
+1(1-0) RB: (HB 100 or concurrently) and Completion of Level I internship.
+R: Open to undergraduate students in the Hospitality Business major.
 Self-assessment of personal and professional interests, values, and skills.
 Definition of professional goals.
 Career planning.
+Offered half of semester.
 210 Introduction to the Casino Industry Fall of odd years.
 3(3-0) Social issues of gaming, casino games of chance, management controls and marketing plans.
 237 Management of Lodging Systems Fall, Spring.
-3(3-0) P: HB 100 R: Not open to seniors.
-SA: HRI 237 Interrelated systems in lodging operations.
+3(3-0) RB: HB 100 or concurrently R: Not open to seniors.

+Interrelated systems in lodging operations.
 Front desk, reservations, housekeeping, private branch exchange (PBX) telecommunications, guest services and security.
 Segmentation of lodging products and associated management challenges.
-Food Management: Safety and Nutrition 265 Spring.
-3(3-0) P: HB 100 R: Not open to seniors.
-SA: HRI 265 Standards of microbiology, sanitation, nutrition, and other quality issues in food management.
+Food Management: Safety and NutritionSpring.
+3(3-0) RB: HB 100 R: Not open to Spring.
+3(3-0) RB: HB 100 R: Not open to seniors.

+Standards of microbiology, sanitation, nutrition, and other quality issues in food management.
 Chemical, health, and workplace standards.
 Management of product quality and costs.
 267 Management of Food and Beverage Systems Fall, Spring.
-3(3-0) P: HB 100 R: Not open to seniors.
+3(3-0) RB: HB 100 or concurrently R: Not open to seniors.